BigIronDestroyer/Calc.Co/README.md

 #### Get Started

-For developers to get started first you need to clone this directory then change directory to the program folder
+For developers to get started first you need to clone this directory and then change the directory to the program folder

-In your terminal or command promt run the following:
+In your terminal or command prompt run the following:

 ```
 git clone https://github.com/BigIronDestroyer/Calc.Co.git